 However, it must be noted that despite all the safety features of LPG cylinders, it is still combustible and a source of fuel.
 Therefore certain safety measures must be taken regarding LP especially in hotels and other commercial establishments.

-Safety Measures for LPG in Hotels and other Commercial Establishments
+Safety Measures for LPG Cylinder in Hotels and other Commercial Establishments

 Since LPG is combustible, it is imperative for workers to ensure that certain measures, precautions and procedures are maintained so that there are no casualties and issues.

 - In case of accidents, even minor ones it is important for workers to raise an alarm or a siren.